ideal-lab5/idn-sdk/BENCHMARKING.md

 # Benchmarking Guide

-This guide explains how to run benchmarks for the Ideal Labs SDK.
+This guide explains how to run benchmarks for the Ideal Network SDK.

 ---